danube-messaging/danube/info/WAL_Implementation_Tracking.md

   - Exit Criteria:
     - [ ] A consumer starting before WAL retention can fully catch up using cloud objects and then tail from WAL without manual intervention; ordering and at-least-once guarantees preserved.

-- [ ] Phase D: Integration polish, configuration, and legacy removal
+- [ ] Phase D: Integration polish, configuration, optional robustness, and legacy removal
   - Objectives:
     - Make the new storage the default path; remove deprecated remote GRPC storage and segment-based code paths.
     - Finalize configuration with WAL retention-floor knobs.